AryamanDubey28/workout_app/frontend/workout_tracker/README.md

 ## Support

-For any questions or issues, please open a GitHub issue or contact our support team at support@thrivehealth.com.
+For any questions or issues, please open a GitHub issue or contact me at arrydube2823@gmail.com

 Join us on our mission to empower individuals to take control of their health and thrive!